isc-projects/kea/doc/sphinx/arm/hooks-run-script.rst

 .. _hooks-run-script-exported-environment-variables:

-Available parameters for each hook points are presented below.
+Available parameters for each hook point are presented below.

 DHCPv4: